ptsteadman/notebook/stories/summer-of-entropy.md

 "I was going to swipe left on him, but then I noticed he had like fifteen thousand twitter followers."
 Chris gave her a disapproving look, smiling.

 "How was he?"

 "He was okay, he was Jewish."

 "Are you Jewish?" asked Chris.
 He looked at her again: obviously she was.

-In college, Chris had eventually realized that the girls who talked to him at parties were of a certain type: Jewish, from New York or Long Island, and almost always wealthy.
+It had taken Chris a while to realize that the girls who talked to him at parties in college were of a certain type: Jewish, from New York or Long Island, and almost always wealthy.
 Now, in the post-graduate world, he still appreciated their presence at any social event.

 "I grew up in a Hasidic family, but now I'm estranged," said Elkie.